ismaelpessa/PyMUSE/docs/source/tutorial.rst

 Get a spectrum interactively
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To use this feature, the class may need to have been initialized in a ``ipython --pylab qt`` enviroment This feature allows the user to interactively define a region in the canvas as a polygon.
+To use this feature, the class may need to have been initialized with ``ipython --pylab qt``.
+This feature allows the user to interactively define a region in the canvas as a polygon.
 To do this::

     spectrum=cube.get_spec_from_interactive_polygon_region(mode='wwm')